-- 6. The determination of venue in the Youth Court is governed by section 51 Crime and Disorder Act 1998, which provides that the youth must be tried summarily unless charged with such a grave crime that long term detention is a realistic possibility(8), or that one of the other exceptions to this presumption arises. - 7.
-Wherever possible such cases should be listed before an authorised DJ (MC), to decide whether the case falls within the grave crime provisions and should therefore be sent for trial.
-If jurisdiction is retained and the allegation involves actual, or attempted,
+6. The determination of venue in the Youth Court is governed by section 51 Crime and Disorder Act 1998, which provides that the youth must be tried summarily unless charged with such a grave crime that long term detention is a realistic possibility(9), or that one of the other exceptions to this presumption arises.

-(6) So, for example, every allegation of sexual touching, under s3 of the Sexual Offences Act 2003, is covered by this protocol.
+(7) So, for example, every allegation of sexual touching, under s3 of the Sexual Offences Act 2003, is covered by this protocol.